|Imperial State Crown|

 Although George IV petitioned Parliament for permission to use his favored State Diadem for his coronation ceremony, his request was denied.
 In 1821, at the time of his coronation, it was customary for the Crown (the State) to hire the gemstones from Rundell & Bridge at a rate of 10% of their actual value (£6,525).
-After the ceremony, the gems were removed, and the empty frame was placed on display among the other Crown Jewels in the
+After the ceremony, the gems were removed from the crown, and the empty frame was placed on display among the other Crown Jewels in the Tower of London.

-The last to wear the Imperial Crown was Queen Elizabeth II, who was reported to have worn the crown for her everyday tasks throughout the few weeks prior to her coronation.
-Wearing the crown for tea, for reading the paper, and for conducting business at her desk afforded her the opportunity to grow used to standing tall beneath its great weight (nearly 2 pounds).
+The last to wear the Imperial State Crown was Queen Elizabeth II, who was reported to have worn the crown for her everyday tasks throughout the few weeks prior to her coronation.
+Wearing the crown for tea, for reading the paper, and for conducting business at her desk afforded her the opportunity to grow used to standing tall beneath its great weight.